Seeing the State From the Ground Up

 TXR: One of the things we talk about a lot at Texas Ranches is perspective—how people find land, what they notice, and how those experiences shape the way they care for it.
 Brian, your relationship to ranching started long before real estate.
 Can you share a bit about where you’re from and how you came into this work?

-That’s really where the drive for ranch real estate came from—finding a way to be out on land and make my office not an office, but in the car, driving to go see beautiful places all over the state.
+That’s really where the drive for ranch real estate came from—finding a way to be out on land and make my office not an office, but in the truck, driving to go see beautiful places all over the state.

-That’s really where the drive for ranch real estate came from—finding a way to be out on land and make my office not an office, but in the car, driving to go see beautiful places all over the state.
+That’s really where the drive for ranch real estate came from—finding a way to be out on land and make my office not an office, but in the truck, driving to go see beautiful places all over the state.

 — Brian Cook